 Support PLC Engine Logic Tables

-You can create mand logic tables with the wizards.
-This text presents logic tables which are too short for a wizard.
+This text presents logic tables which are too short or too special for a wizard.
 Or an wizard will need to many parameters.

-Overview: Counters, Numbers and times, multiple trigger, subroutines, CSV file write, CSV file read, create structure array, decode structure array, sequence chains, program call, multiple database results.
+Overview: Counters, Numbers and times, multiple trigger, subroutines, CSV file write, CSV file read, create structure array, decode structure array, sequence chains, program call, multiple database results, simple statistic.

 All examples are basing on memory variables.
 But all can run on controller or OPC variables also.